Updated on 5th July 2021

 |4||Financial Plan Construction and Professional Responsibilities||Applications in Financial Planning (Module 7)|

-If you have visited both websites shared as mentioned in the table above then you will notice that both courses offered a total of 7 main topics (based on the heading) and the visible difference between them is how the topics are being structured and an additional topic on Zakat; for CFP students, we will have to study go through 4 modules whereas RFP students will be studying them in 7 different modules.
-There is nothing to shout about on which is better if we are to compare based on the topics itself apart from having an additional topic on Zakat within the RFP course, which is to cater to Malaysia’s context.
+If you have visited both websites shared as mentioned in the table above then you will notice that both courses offered a total of 7 main topics (based on the heading) and the visible difference between them is how the topics are being structured and an additional topic on Zakat; for students taking the CFP Certification, we will have to study go through 4 modules whereas RFP students will be studying them in 7 different modules.
+There is nothing to shout about on which is better if we are to compare based on the topics itself apart from having an additional topic on Zakat within the Registered Financial Planner (RFP) course, which is to cater to Malaysia’s context.

 Now, I may sound bias just because I am a CFP student but do hear me out before you conclude anything.